-Entry Criteria for Academic Positions

-Research Assistant / PhD Student Assistant Professor / Postdoc Associate Professor Profess Research Strong grades during university studies, in particular a solid master thesis (5+3 PhD) or a very strong bachelor thesis and overall bachelor grades (4+4 PhD).
+Entry Criteria for Academic Positions Research Assistant / PhD Student Assistant Professor / Postdoc Associate Professor Professor Research Strong grades during university studies, in particular a solid master thesis (5+3 PhD) or a very strong bachelor thesis and overall bachelor grades (4+4 PhD).
 Only for PhD students: Ability to define a promising PhD project within the department's research portfolio.
-An inte aligned A sust academ crucial, by top fi Potentia journals Strong p associa A solid collectiv Education Teaching experience is not expected.
-However, reflections about teaching are required and experience with related activities are considered as an advantage.
-The application must hold a PhD or the equivalent in political science or related fields.
-For Assistant Professors and Postdoc with teaching obligations: Documented experience with teaching and/or supervision.
-A strong teaching potential aligned with the department's educational profile.
-A keen interest in developing teaching skills, new teaching formats and/or courses. implementation of new pedagogical or didactical techniques.
-Successful completion of a pedagogical training An exc experient teaching A stron speciality courses within P Experient in teach A stron innovati Docume pedago External funding N/A. Documented experiences with applying for smaller grants (for example travel cost, teaching development etc.) and/or active participation in applications for larger grants (often with a senior as PI).
-Success principa An amb collectiv years.
-Academic • Citizenship • Management • Leadership Good interpersonal skills that contribute to a good psychosocial work environment.
+Strong research outcome during or as a result of the PhD programme, i.e., internationally peer-reviewed and published/ready for publishing articles, books, and/or book chapters.
+A strong research potential aligned with the department's research strategy.
+Proven ability to engage in professional networks and research collectives. with the department's research profile and potential of making international scholarly impact.
+An internationally recognized research profile aligned with the department's research strategy.
+A sustained and sizable research output in academic recognized outlets.
+Research quality is crucial, and some publications should be published by top field journals and/or university presses.
+Potential for reaching the highest top discipline journals and/or presses.
+Strong presence in international networks, research associations, and scholarly debates.
+Experience with supervision of PhD-students.
+A solid track record of successfully leading collective research projects.
+Education Teaching experience is not expected.
+However, reflections about teaching are required and experience with related activities are considered as an advantage. equivalent in political science or related fields.
+For Assistant Professors and Postdoc with teaching obligations: Proven ability in the development and implementation of new pedagogical or didactical techniques. experience with and continuously good results of teaching and supervision at all levels.
+A strong track record in leading and teaching specialized courses as well as broad generic courses (e.g., introductory and methods courses within Political Science and/or Journalism).
+External funding N/A. Documented experiences with applying for smaller grants (for example travel cost, teaching development etc.) and/or active participation in applications for larger grants (often with a senior as PI). coordination of research projects.
+Success with securing larger external grants as principal investigator.
+An ambitious plan for attracting external funding for collective research projects within the coming 5-10 years.
+Academic Good interpersonal skills that contribute to a good psychosocial work environment.
 Contributions to collaborations and networks internationally and nationally.
-A proven willingness to contribute to the social and professional life of the Department and/or the research group.
-Motivation for and ability to take leadership in scientific, educational, and departmental development.
-Contributions to strategic initiatives and administrative tasks at a departmental and faculty level.
-Solid e initiative employ Solid de departn Experie commit Dissemination Reflections on the possible practical translation of academic research.
+A proven willingness to contribute to the social and professional life of the Department and/or the research group. administrative tasks at a departmental and faculty level. employments.
+Solid demonstration of being a positive role model in departmental life or previous employments.
+Experience with participation in relevant academic committees, research councils, editorial boards etc. Dissemination Reflections on the possible practical translation of academic research.
 Reflections on the possible practical translation of academic research and some experience with outreach activities.
 Experience with and genuine interest in outreach or knowledge-sharing activities.
 Proven ability to identify societal problems and shape one's own research agenda accordingly.
-A solid Proven and to i Experie bodies, ssor nternationally recognized research profile ad with the department's research strategy.
+A solid track record with relevance activities.
+Proven ability to engage with relevant societal actors and to innovate research dissemination.
+Experience with participation in relevant regulatory bodies, commissions, public or private boards etc.